metno/weamyl-website/_pages/models.md

 ## NowCastX version 1.0.0

-<p class="small">NowCastX version 1.0.0 - Xception-based model trained on a dataset containing 45 days of radar data (thredds).
+<p class="small">NowCastX version 1.0.0 - <a href="https://weamyl.met.no/dissemination/#project-publications">Xception-based model</a> trained on a dataset containing 45 days of radar data <a href="https://thredds.met.no/thredds/catalog/remotesensing/reflectivity-nordic/catalog.html">(thredds)</a>.
 The model has been trained on a region of approximately 300km x 300km surrounding Oslo for predicting the composite reflectivity values in the future using radar current radar values.
 The day used for illustrating the predictions has not been used for training.</p>
 <video width="100%" controls>
   <source src="/assets/videos/xnow-4steps-5min-publ.mp4" type="video/mp4">
 </video>